NuGet/Home/proposed/2022/PMUIPackageSourceMapping.md

 ### Functional Explanation

 On the details pane there will be two `RadioButtons` that allow the user to choose if they want to add a mapping to the package from the selected source when they `Install`/`Update` or if they only want to use existing mappings.
 These `RadioButtons` will always be shown even if package source mapping is not enabled, but neither button will have to be selected to install.
 Package source mapping can be enabled by the user choosing the `RadioButton` that adds a new mapping.
 Once package source mapping is enabled, the user must select one of the two `RadioButtons` to install.
 The `Use only existing mappings` option will be selected by default once package source mapping is enabled.
 The existing mappings will not be shown, but there will be a link to the package source mapping options page so the user can view the mappings.
+If package source mapping is enabled, but there are no existing mappings, then the `Use only existing mappings` button will be disabled.
+A label will also appear under the `Use only existing mappings` button if it is disabled that says there are no existing mappings.
 The link will be a settings icon next to the `RadioButton` (similar to the settings button next to the sources dropdown in the top right of the PMUI).
 The details pane will look like:

 ![PMUI 1](../../meta/resources/PackageSourceMapping/PMUI_details_pane.png)